westsamiya/Portfolio/College.Success/GPAvSAT.md

 substantial evidence to either support or reject the null and alternate hypotheses.

-Null Hypothesis (Ho): There is no significant relationship between high school performance (measured by SAT percentile and high school GPA) and college success (measured by first-year college GPA).
+**Null Hypothesis (Ho): There is no significant relationship between high school performance (measured by SAT percentile and high school GPA) and college success (measured by first-year college GPA).**

-Alternate Hypothesis (Ha): There is a significant relationship between high school performance (measured by SAT percentile and high school GPA) and college success (measured by first-year college GPA).
+**Alternate Hypothesis (Ha): There is a significant relationship between high school performance (measured by SAT percentile and high school GPA) and college success (measured by first-year college GPA).**

 # Data